jjqq2013/tmp/README.md

 ### `docker-container-geek-ns` Start a docker-geek in which mount a container to /rootfs and switch to its network namespace

-This tool starts a workbench in which you can freely manipulate files and network of a container.
+You can freely manipulate files and network of target container.
-It starts a docker-geek workbench (a privileged container) in which it
-- mounts target container's rootfs to `/rootfs`
-- mounts the host's rootfs to `/host-rootfs`
-- switches to **target container**'s network namespace

 ```
 docker-container-geek-ns [OPTIONS] CONTAINER_ID_OR_NAME [COMMAND [ARGS...]]